schebs/alhambrachristmastreefarm.com/image-guide.md

 - **hero.webp**: Use a photo similar to the one you showed with the red tractor, string lights, and Christmas trees.
 This single image will be used across all pages to create a consistent, magical farm atmosphere. ✅ Added

 ### Logo:
-- **logo.png**: Your transparent round logo, automatically converted from HEIC format.
+- **logo.webp**: Your transparent round logo, automatically converted from HEIC format.
 Displays at 60px x 60px on desktop, 50px x 50px on mobile. ✅ Added

 ### Additional Background Photos:
 - **farm-trees.jpg**: Beautiful tree field shots